afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 returns three chained `Parse` instances.
 Within the `let` part, [`Data.ByteString.Lazy.splitAt`](https://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString-Lazy.html#v:splitAt) is used to split the `ByteString`.
-A new `ParseState` is created using the bracket notation.
-The `Parse` instances are then chained in the `let` part; these are a `putState`, an assert, and an identity that
+A new `ParseState` is created using the record notation.
+The `Parse` instances are then chained in the `let` part; these are a `putState`, an assert, and an identity that is initialized with the head part from splitting the `ByteString`.
+What will this identity contain when we run the `Parse` resulting from this function?
+The first item in the resulting tuple will be the head from `splitAt`; the second will be the new `ParseState` that was created in the line `st' = st { offset = offset st + L.length h, string = t }` and put into `putState`.
+The reason is that these three `Parse` instances are chained using `==>&`, which omits any results and only passes on the `ParseState`.

+With that, we come to the final `parseRawPGM` function.
+The steps are the same with the parsing functions in the earlier iterations; the difference is in how they are chained to each other.
+If the result of a parse step is valuable, such as the first step with `parseWhileWith w2c notWhite` which gets the header, the `==>` operator is used to connect to the following lambda (it has to be a lambda because of the definition of this operator).
+This lambda gets as its only argument the result of the first parse step, and once more, although it's not obvious from the indentation, these results are preserved within the nested lambdas.
+If the result of a `Parse` is meaningless, such as with `skipSpaces`, the `==>&` operator is used, which discards the result.
+We end up with a `Greymap`.

+That was it!
+I hope this walk-through helps you with continuing with this great book.